-The Home Screen displays when your process chiller is first turned on.
-We have designed this screen to provide the operator with "at a glance" information of the chiller's operational status.
+The Home Screen will be displayed when your process chiller is first turned on.
+We have designed this screen to provide the operator with "at a glance" information on the chiller's operational status.

-- 1. Touch to turn the chiller OFF/ON. - 2.
-Help (button): Press at any time to display help descriptions of the screen controls. - 3.
-Touch to access Chiller Set points. - Touch to access Multi Process Pump Control (if applicable). - Touch to access features such as...
-Networking, Calendar Setup, Evap & Receiver Heat Temp settings. - 6.
-Blinks when alarm is triggered.
-Touch to open Alarm Indication and Reset Function. - 7.
-Touch to display Fault Alarm Log.
-Clears when chiller power is cycled OFF/ON. - 8.
-Low Flow (indicator/button); Displays red on low process fluid flow to chiller evaporator. - 9.
-Low Temp (indicator/button); Displays red when process fluid has dropped below the low temperature alarm set point. - 10.
-High Temp (indicator/button); Displays red when process fluid has risen above the high temperature alarm set point. - 11.
-Low Pressure (indicator/button); Displays red when Compressor one (or Compressor two if equipped) suction pressure has fallen below its alarm set point.

-- 12. High Pressure (indicator/button); Displays red when Compressor one (or Compressor two if equipped) discharge pressure has risen above it alarm set point. - 13.
-From Process (indicator): Displays the fluid temperature (in F or C) returning to the chiller from your process. - 14.
-To Process (indicator): Displays the fluid temperature (in F or C) leaving the chiller to your process. - 15.
-Ambient (indicator): Displays outdoor ambient temperature (in F or C).
-Sensor is in the electrical panel. - 16.
-Displays Red when the compressor(s) is OFF, and Green when the compressor(s) are calling for cooling and ON.
-Touch to display compressor discharge and suction pressures. - 17.
-System Pumps (multifunction indicator/buttons): Displays the run status of system pumps.
-Also provides the option to operate the pump(s) in either auto (with lag lead) or manual. - 18.
-Recirculation Pumps (multifunction indicator/buttons): Displays the run status of evaporator pump.
-Also provides the option to operate the pump in either auto or manual.
+- 1. On/Off (button): displays green (points to On) or red (points to Off). - 2.
+Help (button): press at any time to display help descriptions of the screen controls. - 3.
+Cooling Control (button): press to open the Cooling Control Screen. - 4.
+Multi Pump Control (button): press to open the Multi System Control Screen. - 5.
+Feature Control (button): press to open the Chiller Features Control Screen. - 6.
+Alarm Status (indicator/button): blinks when any Alarms are set.
+Press to open the Alarm Status Screen. - 7.
+Trending (button): press to open the Trending Screen. - 8.
+Low Flow (indicator/button): displays red on low process fluid flow to chiller evaporator.
+Pressing Low Flow opens the Alarm Status Screen. - 9.
+Low Temp (indicator/button): displays red when process fluid has dropped below low temperature alarm settings indicating possible freeze-up.
+Pressing Low Temp opens the Alarm Status Screen. - 10.
+High Temp (indicator/button): displays red when process fluid has risen above high temperature alarm settings indicating possible issue with cooling system.
+Pressing High Temp opens the Alarm Status Screen. - 11.
+Low Pressure (indicator/button): displays red when Compressor one (or Compressor two if equipped) lowside refrigerant pressure has fallen below its alarm setpoint.
+Pressing Low Pressure opens the Alarm Status Screen. - 12.
+High Pressure (indicator/button): displays red when Compressor one (or Compressor two if equipped) highside refrigerant pressure has risen past its alarm setpoint.
+Pressing High Pressure opens the Alarm Status - 13.
+From Process (indicator): displays process fluid temperature (in F or C) FROM process returning to the chiller. - 14.
+To Process (indicator): displays process fluid temperature (in F or C) TO process. - 15.
+Ambient (indicator): displays outdoor ambient temperature (in F or C). - 16.
+Compressors (indicator/button): displays green or red depending on the run status of one or two compressors.
+Pressing each compressor displays a pop-up detailing the Status, Discharge Pressure (PSI), and Suction Pressure (PSI). - 17.
+System Pumps (multifunction indicator/buttons): displays the run status of system pumps.
+Also provides the option to operate pump(s) in both auto (with lag lead) as well as manual. - 18.
+Recirculation Pumps (multifunction indicator/buttons) displays the run status of system pumps.
+Also provides the option to operate pump(s) in both auto (with lag lead) as well as manual.

-Section #7 - IDEC Microprocessor Controller (Operating Set Points)